-If your injury results in a decrease in your weekly earnings then, you should receive benefits to represent your wage loss.
-This means that even if you are still working — but earning less due to the work injury — you may be eligible for benefits.
-The amount that you will receive will depend on how much money you earned in the year prior to your work injury.
+If your injury results in a decrease in your weekly earnings then you should receive benefits to represent your wage loss.
+This means that you may be eligible for benefits even if you are still working – but earning less due to the work injury.
+Your amount will depend on how much money you earned in the year prior to your work injury.
 Your maximum weekly benefit is then calculated based on a statutory rate schedule.
 There is no cost of living increase for your weekly wage loss benefits.

 What else does workers’ compensation pay for?

 In addition to your weekly wage loss benefits, workers’ compensation pays for your medical treatment.